 One problem with putting particles in the air is that if the room is too clouded, it may trigger smoke detectors.
 The result at best is disruptive fire alarms, and at worst is activation of sprinklers.
 To prevent these problems, a fire watch is required.

 Under a fire watch, the fire detection system is disabled for rehearsals and performances.
-One or more people manually watch for fires.
+One or more people manually watch for fires, and this must be their only responsibility.
 Should there be a fire emergency, they can activate alarms and fire suppression equipment.
 Once the air has cleared, the normal fire detection system can be reactivated.

 What is required for graphics